needle-mirror/com.unity.addressables/Documentation~/ContinuousIntegration.md

 ## Configure custom content builders

 Addressables uses content builders to process and package your project's assets.
-The system defaults to `BuildScriptPackedMode` when you call [`AddressableAssetSettings.BuildPlayerContent`](xref:UnityEditor.AddressableAssets.Settings.AddressableAssetSettings.BuildPlayerContent).
+The system defaults to `BuildScriptSchemaDriven` when you call [`AddressableAssetSettings.BuildPlayerContent`](xref:UnityEditor.AddressableAssets.Settings.AddressableAssetSettings.BuildPlayerContent).
 This method automatically uses the [`ActivePlayerDataBuilder`](xref:UnityEditor.AddressableAssets.Settings.AddressableAssetSettings.ActivePlayerDataBuilder) setting and executes that builder's `BuildDataImplementation`.

 ### Setting up custom builders for continuous integration